Swayam-Prakash-Bhuyan/SREDailyChallenge/challenge15.md

 ## Why This Matters?

 Networking is the backbone of everything—cloud apps, Kubernetes clusters, even CI/CD pipelines.
-If you can’t debug connectivity, you’ll get stuck in outages fast.
+If you can't debug connectivity, you'll get stuck in outages fast.

-* **Real-World Edge:** Most outages aren’t due to servers crashing—they’re due to misconfigured routes, DNS failures, or firewall issues.
+* **Real-World Edge:** Most outages aren't due to servers crashing—they're due to misconfigured routes, DNS failures, or firewall issues.
 * **SRE Superpower:** Knowing the **why ping works but app fails** scenario makes you 10x faster in production war rooms.
 * **Cloud Readiness:** VPC, subnets, and dual-stack IPv4/IPv6 configs are daily tasks for AWS/GCP/Azure engineers.
-* **Interview Gold:** “Why can two hosts ping but not load HTTP?” or “How do you debug duplicate IP conflicts?”—classic SRE questions.
+* **Interview Gold:** "Why can two hosts ping but not load HTTP?" or "How do you debug duplicate IP conflicts?"—classic SRE questions.
 * **Security Awareness:** ARP spoofing and wrong subnet masks are real threats in production, not just lab theory.

 ---